tcltk/tcl/doc/markdown/FileSystem.md

         Tcl_Obj **errorPtr);
 ```

 The return value is a standard Tcl result indicating whether an error occurred in the copying process.
 If an error does occur, the name of the file or directory which caused the error should be placed in *errorPtr*.
 Note that, *destPathPtr* is the name of the directory-name which should become the mirror-image of *srcPathPtr*.
-It is not the name of a directory into which *srcPathPtr* should be copied (i.e.\ the function is much simpler than the Tcl level **file copy** subcommand).
+It is not the name of a directory into which *srcPathPtr* should be copied (i.e.\ the function is much simpler than the Tcl level [file copy][file] subcommand).
 Finally, if the filesystem determines it cannot support the directory copy action, calling **Tcl_SetErrno(EXDEV)** and returning a non-**TCL_OK** result will tell Tcl to use its standard fallback mechanisms.

 ## Loadfileproc